If you search the term “brand,” you will find lots of different answers. In the broadest sense, your “brand” is your company’s identity.

 Customers seek out your product or service to fulfill a need or solve a problem.
 The easier you make it to meet that need or solve that problem, the more favor they will lavish on your brand.

 If you successfully meet their expectations each time they come to you, they will reward you with repeat business, referrals, reviews, and brand loyalty.

 Without customers, you have no business.
 Meeting or exceeding customer expectations is the fundamental building block of brand success.

 Workplace Culture as an Element of Your Brand

 The environment inside your company is another element of your brand.
 What is it like to work for you?

-If coming to work every day promotes contentment and satisfaction, the people who work at your company will reflect that – and communicate that to others.
-If it does not, this too will be communicated.
+If the people who work at your company are content, they will communicate that to others.
+If they are not, they will communicate this too.
 All of it becomes part of your brand.